Muxia village and harbour from Monte Corpiño. End of the Camino de Finisterre and Muxia

 Practicalities

 We ended our walking day in Ponte Maceira, although many pilgrims continue to Negreira.
-The accommodation in Negreira falls short of our tour operator’s standards so we stayed in a country house hotel in a small village nearby.
+The accommodation in Negreira at that time didn’t meet our tour operator’s standards, so we stayed in a nearby country house hotel instead.

 We started where we left off, in Ponte Maceira, enjoying the views as we crossed the bridge.
 A couple of villages and some pretty forest later and we were in Negreira, a small town with all the necessary shops, banks and services.